Vanderbilt University Medical Center

 Conquer Cancer, The ASCO Foundation

-Designing therapies so that they only affect cancer cells, and not healthy cells, is the main goal of drug discovery in oncology.
+Designing therapies that only affect cancer cells, and not healthy cells, is the main goal of drug discovery in oncology.
 This can be a challenging task, as oftentimes cancer cell growth is driven by the same processes that normal cells need to function.
 When those processes are targeted by therapies, healthy cells can be affected too, leading to harmful side effects in patients.
-Dr. Rodney Dorand is testing a novel therapeutic strategy to deliver highly specific therapy to cancer cells, while sparing healthy cells.
+For Dr. Dorand’s Conquer Cancer Award supported by BCRF, he is testing a novel therapeutic strategy to deliver highly specific therapy to cancer cells, while sparing healthy cells.